phildionne/twins/README.md

 }
 ```

-You may also provide a priority hash, which will be used to determine the best canditate for consolidation.
-Strings distance are calculated using a [longest subsequence algorithm](http://en.wikipedia.org/wiki/Longest_common_subsequence_problem) and Numerics distance are calculated from their difference.
+You may also provide `Twin` with priorities, which will precede on the mode while determining the canditate value.
+[Strings distance]() are calculated using a [longest subsequence algorithm](http://en.wikipedia.org/wiki/Longest_common_subsequence_problem) and [Numerics distance]() are calculated with their difference.

 ```ruby
 options = {